mciocchi/cyanide/README.md

-    Tasks are constructed with a :func property which can store any emacs lisp function, including async-shell-command, which allows CyanIDE users to compile and deploy their code using whatever build tool they prefer.
+    Tasks are constructed with a :func property which can store any emacs lisp function, including async-shell-command, which allows CyanIDE users to compile and deploy their code using whatever build tools they prefer.

   * Keybindings